mdesalvo/RDFSharp.Extensions/README.md

 Can't see your technology?
 Remember that RDFSharp works with any provider exposing a **SPARQL endpoint**!

-Feel free to contribute to the project by submitting your implementation of RDFStore targeting a new provider!
+Feel free to contribute by submitting your implementation of **RDFStore** targeting a new provider!